jmelancon/jekyll-pgp/README.md

   format: asc
 ```

 Replace detail with the relevant information.
-Next, create a folder called `assets`.
+Next, create a folder called `assets` in the root of your repo.
 Place every corresponding key in this folder.
-Make sure it's name is it's ID, and that it's extension is the one listed on the format.
+Make sure it's name is its ID, and that its extension is the one listed on the format.

 Next, fill out `_config.yml` with the following:

 ```
 remote_theme: jmelancon/jekyll-pgp

-title: "Joseph Melancon's PGP Keys"
+title: "My PGP Keys"
-user: "Joseph Melancon"
+user: "Me"
 lang: "en"
-header_text: "joseph melancon's pgp keys"
+header_text: "My Cool PGP Keys"
 baseurl: "" # the subpath of your site, e.g. /blog
-url: "https://keys.jmelancon.com" # the base hostname & protocol for your site, e.g. http://example.com
+url: "https://keys.mysite.com" # the base hostname & protocol for your site, e.g. http://example.com
-footer_text_left: "2022 Joseph Melancon" # text that goes in the lower left of the screen on the footer. for example, your project's repo name.
+footer_text_left: "2022 My Name" # text that goes in the lower left of the screen on the footer. for example, your project's repo name.
-footer_text_right: "jmelancon.com" # text that goes in the lower left of the screen on the footer. for example, your project's repo name.
+footer_text_right: "mysite.com" # text that goes in the lower left of the screen on the footer. for example, your project's repo name.
 icon_location: "/assets/site_logo.png" # where your project image is. don't leave blank!
 icon_alt_text: "Site logo.
 It's a yellow key with a blocky red gradient behind it."